-While PMHI is still currently non-operational, it seeks to align its transition process with the UN Sustainable Development Goal on Economic Growth.
-This report was prepared following Principle 10 of the Code of Corporate Governance for Publicly Listed Companies (PLCs) stating that companies should ensure that material and reportable non-financial and sustainability issues are disclosed.
+PMHI is still currently non-operational, and recently it has been working towards aligning the transition process with the UN Sustainable Development Goal on Economic Growth.

+PMHI 2023 Sustainability report was prepared following Principle 10 of the Code of Corporate Governance for Publicly Listed Companies (PLCs) which ensures that material non-financial and sustainability issues are disclosed.

-This signifies the Company's commitment to good corporate governance and demonstrates that PMHI's reporting process is in place, not only on the financial aspect but on sustainability as well.
+This signifies the Company's commitment to good corporate governance and demonstrates that PMHI's reporting process is in place, covering both financial and sustainability aspects.
 PMHI fully affirms that its economic growth should also be based on sustainable grounds.
+With the easing of COVID-19 mobility restrictions in 2022 and robust economic growth, PMHI continues to assess possible avenues in adopting a business model that will attain sustainability.
+This is in line with the global call to strengthen the 17 Sustainable Development Goals (SDG).